This article is up-to-date as of June 30, 2020. We'll continue to revise it as new information becomes available.

 - November 30, 2019

-Between March 28, 2020 and March 30, 2020, CMS issued several waivers and flexibilities for health care providers.
+Since March 2020, CMS issued several waivers and flexibilities for health care providers.
 They issued provider specific fact sheets containing the revised deadlines.

-Medicare Administrative Contractors (MACs) have been made aware of the filing extensions and should have information on their websites.
+Medicare Administrative Contractors (MACs) were made aware of the filing extensions and should have information on their websites.

 Considerations for Providers